land-rover/spatial-flow-network-analysis/README.md

 Since we deliberatley have chosen to analyze edges that connect DC-based nodes to Baltimore-based nodes, the communities we study are generally movement-based and the corresponding range of edge standard deviations is small.

-In fact, among the 5,796 non-trivial communities, the smallest bearing standard deviation is 0.01 and the largest is 1.76.
+In fact, among the 5,796 non-trivial communities, the smallest bearing standard deviation is 0.01 radians and the largest is 1.76 radians.
 Both measurements indicate communities with a slender convex hull, as shown below in Figures 1 and 2, respectively.
-(Our reference community has a bearing standard deviation of 0.27.)
+(Our reference community has a bearing standard deviation of 0.27 radians.)

 ![](https://i.ibb.co/WcGhXyW/minBsd.png)
 Figure 1.